ndaneil/crowdedness-monitor/README.md

 };
 ```

-Here, we create a derived class from `BLEAdvertisedDeviceCallbacks`, overriding the `onResult()` functions where we call the already mentioned `registerDevice()` function.
+Here, we create a derived class from `BLEAdvertisedDeviceCallbacks`, overriding the `onResult()` functions where we call the already written `registerDevice()` function.

 The next function is the setup function: